 Welcome to part 3 of our Master Bedroom Update on a Budget!
-This is a simple DIY project I made to update the lighting in our bedroom.
+So far we made our plan for this room, DIY’ed a shiplap wall, and now for some new lighting!
+This is a simple DIY project I made that changed the whole look in our bedroom.
+And it was easy and cheap!
 Check out how I made two pendant lights and brackets for $40 total!

 You can see Part One Click here and Part Two (Shiplap) Click here.
 When I started this project, I didn’t plan to redo the lighting in here.
 We have two lamps that are from Goodwill – I spray painted them white and bought some decent shades.
 However, the shades are always crooked!
 No matter what – every time I walk in our room, I have to look at wonky shades.
 I like the look of pendant lights and saw several easy tutorials on Pinterest.
 This one from mylittlehousehappyheart caught my eye in particular and her directions were clear so I figured, why not?
 Thanks Holly for the inspiration!